Skip to content

 Context

-Fendix needs two fundamentally different capabilities: black-box HTTP scanning (high concurrency, low latency, single binary distribution) and white-box static analysis (best security tooling ecosystem in Python — Semgrep, Bandit, detect-secrets).
-No single language excels at both.
+Fendix needs two fundamentally different capabilities: black-box HTTP scanning (high concurrency, low latency, single binary distribution) and white-box static analysis (originally written in Python because the security tooling ecosystem there — Semgrep, Bandit, detect-secrets — was a year ahead of any Go equivalent).
+No single language excelled at both.

 • Go for the CLI interface, HTTP scanner, orchestrator, correlator, and report renderer.
 Compiles to a single binary with excellent concurrency primitives.